#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Check the USDA planting zone map, as planting zones have shifted slightly through the years.
+Check the USDA planting zone map, as planting zones have shifted over the years.
 Zones with higher numbers can plant earlier in the year.
-Increase your odds of successful gardening by choosing plants that are meant for your zone.
+Choose plants that are meant for your zone and increase your odds of gardening success.

-If the soil isn't cold and frozen, consider planting your veggie, flower, or fruit seeds directly into your garden.
+If the ground isn't frozen solid and the soil isn't cold, consider planting your veggie, flower, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
 The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for how and when to sow seeds.
+Consult your seed envelope for when and how to sow seeds.

 What are seed tapes?